 Since launching Pasta Evangelists in 2016, we've strived to interact responsibly with the world around us, with a strong ethos surrounding environmental consciousness and sustainability.
 Abiding by the principles of resourcefulness and simplicity at the heart of the Italian food tradition, we operate on a “reduce, reuse, recycle” model.
 As consumers show an increasing awareness surrounding the sustainability of the products they purchase, we want to take the opportunity - on Earth Day, no less - to share with you some of the ways we as a business are working towards a greener future.
+To learn more about what we're doing, check out our sustainability page.

 “Reducing” begins with food waste, a matter at the centre of our sustainability journey.
 While developing the concept for his fresh pasta business, our founder Alessandro was shocked to discover that over 80% of food is wasted in a typical fine dining restaurant.
 Our pre-order model, predictive technology and pre-portioned product means we only order what we need, ensuring our food wastage is minimal.